Extract PDF tables with OCR

 Sometimes, table rows can span several lines.
 Like in the example below:

-Parseur includes some row-merge options to tune the result:
+Parseur includes a Group-by option to tune the result:

-• Scroll down to the Row Merge options on the right menu
+• Scroll down to the Group-by options on the right menu

-• Select the column to base row-merge on.
+• Select the column to group rows on.
 Rows in other columns will be merged until new text appears in the chosen column.
 In our example, we want to create a new row, every time we see a new value in the quantity column, so we select the quantity column

 • Optionally, change the vertical alignment of the cells (default is Top)

-Now that we have asked to merge rows based on the "quantity" column, the parsed data is properly formatted, with only 2 rows in the result.
+Now that we have asked to group rows based on the "quantity" column, the parsed data is properly formatted, with only 2 rows in the result.
 Great!

 Did this answer your question?